Level 1: Beginner

 - walking together as a couple to music

-- tango embrace & connection
+- Tango embrace and connection

 - principles of leading and following

-| Date | Time | Day | Instructor |
+| Date | Time | Day | Note |

 Registration: